sakshamsri4/my_portfolio_web/docs/activity/activity_log.md

   - Successfully ran all tests with coverage reporting
   - Fixed issues with GetX animations in tests by using simpler test approaches

+- Task: Implemented robust formatting automation to prevent CI failures
+  - **Issue Description**:
+    - CI build repeatedly failing due to formatting issues despite previous fixes
+    - The same three files kept having formatting issues:
+      - test/helpers/google_fonts_test_helper.dart
+      - test/mocks/app_theme_mock.dart
+      - test/mocks/svg_mock.dart
+    - Pre-commit hook wasn't effectively preventing formatting issues in the CI environment

+  - **Root Cause Analysis**:
+    - Pre-commit hook only works for new commits, not for files already committed
+    - Files might have been committed before the hook was in place
+    - No mechanism to ensure proper formatting in CI environment
+    - Different developers might have different local setups

+  - **Working Solution**:
+    - Created a comprehensive formatting solution with multiple layers:
+      1. Created a new `scripts/format_all.sh` script that:
+         - Finds all Dart files in the lib and test directories
+         - Formats them with the required 80-character line length
+         - Shows a summary of files formatted

+      2. Updated the Makefile with two improvements:
+         - Added a new `format-all` command to run the formatting script
+         - Modified the `setup` task to automatically format all files during project setup

+      3. Ensured all scripts are executable with proper permissions

+    - This solution ensures:
+      - New contributors get properly formatted files from the beginning
+      - Everyone has an easy way to fix formatting issues with a single command
+      - CI failures due to formatting will be significantly reduced

+  - **Lessons Learned**:
+    - Pre-commit hooks are valuable but not sufficient by themselves
+    - Project setup should include automatic formatting to establish a clean baseline
+    - Having a dedicated script for formatting all files provides an easy fix when issues occur
+    - Documentation and Makefile targets make it easier for all team members to maintain code quality
+    - Automated solutions that work across different environments are essential for CI reliability

 ## [2024-04-22]
 - Fixed test issues and improved test coverage:
   - Fixed `social_sidebar_test.dart` by removing mockito references and using a manual mock approach